Home > Glossary > Cloudberry Alternatives and Competitors in 2023

-There are quite a lot of different backup solutions available nowadays, each with their own specialties and advantages.
-One of those services is MSP360 Backup (formerly Cloudberry Backup), a service that is quite unique since, unlike most of its competitors, MSP360 doesn’t provide their own cloud storage for their clients.
+There are quite a lot of different backup solutions currently available, each with their own strengths and advantages.
+One example is MSP360 Backup (formerly Cloudberry Backup), a service that is quite unique since, unlike most of its competitors, MSP360 doesn’t provide their own cloud storage for their clients.
 Instead it serves as a connection between a specific client and a specific cloud storage provider.
-Of course, MSP360 provides more traditional backup options, like local backups and others – the same way a lot of MSP360 alternatives do.
+MSP360 also provides more traditional backup options, like local backups and others – the same way a lot of MSP360 alternatives do.
 But the main feature of this product is the ability to work with multiple cloud providers – in this field MSP360’s flexibility is quite impressive.

 Download Bacula Enterprise trial